kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 ```

-You are now in the home stretch and almost ready to start visualizing your data and assessing the strengths and weaknesses of your portfolio's performance.
+You are now nearing the home stretch and almost ready to start visualizing your data and assessing the strengths and weaknesses of your portfolio's individual and overall performance.

 As before, I've included the main code block for determining where positions are trading relative to their recent closing high; I'll then unpack the code further below.